Search 1000s of Fact Sheets

 Design the Perfect Backyard

 How do you create a backyard that works really well and also looks good?
-Well in the April edition of the Burke's Backyard magazine between pages 32 and 33 there's a free landscaping kit, which shows you how to fully plan your backyard even if you have no idea of garden design.
+The Burke’s Backyard Lanscaping Kit shows you how to fully plan your backyard even if you have no idea of garden design.
 The kit makes it really easy to create the perfect backyard and have lots of fun at the same time.

 How to begin